HMRC Logo

 HMRC LogoHMRC Logo PNG

 The HMRC logo resembles an open and transparent book.
-The future of the country depends on the work of this organization.
+This organization’s work depends on the country’s future.
 The emblem demonstrates the absence of surpluses, the precise implementation of the plan, and the harmonious distribution of incoming funds.

 HMRC: Brand overview

-HMRC (full name HM Revenue and Customs) is a UK government non-budgetary department responsible for tax revenues, the accrual of certain types of government support, the provision of national insurance codes, the regulation of the minimum wage, etc. The law enforcement agency also includes security personnel who investigate serious tax violations.
+HMRC (full name HM Revenue and Customs) is a non-budgetary department of the UK government responsible for tax revenues, the accrual of certain types of government support, the provision of national insurance codes, the regulation of the minimum wage, and other related matters.
+The law enforcement agency also includes security personnel who investigate serious tax violations.
 The structure is endowed with very broad powers.
 Its headquarters are located in the city of London.
 The organization was founded in 2005.

 Meaning and History